-- A mixture of housing types, including single-family attached and detached, as well as multi-family.
-Projects providing affordable housing as required in the Rural Fringe Mixed Use Overlay contained in the Collier County Land Development Code shall receive a credit of one-half (0.5) units for each (1) unit constructed.
-Collier County shall develop, as part of the Rural Village Overlay, a methodology for determining the rental and fee-simple market rates that will qualify for such a credit, and a system for tracking such credits. - A mixture of recreational uses, including parks and village greens. - Civic, community, and other institutional uses. - A mixture of lot sizes, with a design that includes more compact development and attached dwelling units within neighborhood centers and the Village Center, and reduced net densities and increasingly larger lot sizes for detached residential dwellings generally occurring as development extends outward from the Village Centers.
-A mixture of retail, office, and services uses. - 3.
-Specific development standards, including but not limited to, maximum net densities; required yards; landscaping and buffering, and building heights. - 4.
-If requested by the Collier County School Board during the PUD and/or DRI review process, school sites shall be provided and shall be located to serve a maximum number of residential dwelling units within walking distance to the schools.
+- Civic, community, and other institutional uses. - A mixture of lot sizes, with a design that includes more compact development and attached dwelling units within neighborhood centers and the Village Center, and reduced net densities and increasingly larger lot sizes for detached residential dwellings generally occurring as development extends outward from the Village Centers.
+A mixture of retail, office, and services uses.

+- 3. Specific development standards, including but not limited to, maximum net densities; required yards; landscaping and buffering, and building heights. - 4.
+If requested by the Collier County School Board during the PUD review process, school sites shall be provided and shall be located to serve a maximum number of residential dwelling units within walking distance to the schools.
 Accordingly, schools, if requested, shall be located within or adjacent to the Village Center.
-Where a school site is requested and provided, a credit toward any applicable school impacts fees shall be provided based upon an independent evaluation/appraisal of the value of the land and/or improvements provided by the developer.
+Where a school site is requested and provided, a credit toward any applicable school impacts fees shall be provided based upon an independent evaluation/appraisal of the value of the land and/or improvements provided by the developer. - H) For Belle Meade and North Belle Meade Receiving Areas, within one (1) year from the effective date of adoption of these amendments, staff will initiate a study to evaluate the public infrastructure needs, maximum density allowance, employment opportunities, and design parameter, and propose appropriate GMP and/or LDC amendments.

 (IX)(XXX) 4.
-Exemptions from the Rural Fringe Mixed Use District Development Standards -
+Exemptions from the Rural Fringe Mixed Use District Development Standards:

 The requirements, limitations and allowances of this District shall not apply to, affect or limit the continuation of existing uses.
-Existing uses shall include: those uses for which all required permits were issued prior to June 19, 2002; or projects for which a Conditional use has been approved by the County prior to June 19, 2002; or, projects for which a Rezone petition has been approved by the County prior to June 19, 2002 - inclusive of all lands not zoned A, Rural Agricultural; or, land use petitions for which a completed application has been submitted prior to June 19, 2002.
+Existing uses shall include: those uses for which all required permits were issued prior to June 19, 2002; or projects for which a Conditional use has been approved by the County prior to June 19, 2002; or, projects for which a Rezone petition has been approved by the County prior to June 19, 2002, or, projects for which a Rezone petition has been approved by the County prior to June 19, 2002, or, projects for which a Rezone petition has been approved by the County prior to June 19, 2002 - inclusive of all lands not zoned A, Rural Agricultural; or, land use petitions for which a completed application has been submitted prior to June 19, 2002.
 The continuation of existing uses shall include on-site expansions of those uses if such expansions are consistent with or clearly ancillary to the existing uses.
 Hereafter, such previously approved developments shall be deemed to be consistent with the Plan's Goals, Objectives and Policies and for the Rural Fringe Mixed Use District, and they may be built out in accordance with their previously approved plans.
 Changes to these previous approvals shall also be deemed to be consistent with the Plan's Goals, Policies and Objectives for the Rural Fringe Mixed Use District as long as they do not result in an increase in development density or intensity.